-- embeds a PDE into the loss of the neural network. - is mesh-free and simple, and can be applied to integrodifferential equations [1], fractional PDEs [2], and stochastic PDEs [3]. - solves inverse problems as easily as forward problems.
-DeepXDE, a Python library for PINNs:
+- embed a PDE into the loss of the neural network, - mesh-free. - a unified framework: PDE, integro-differential equations [1], fractional PDEs [2], and stochastic PDEs [3], - solve inverse problems as easily as forward problems.
+DeepXDE, a Python library for PINNs: - solve multi-physics problems; - solves time-dependent PDEs as easily as steady states; - supports complex-geometry domains; - enables the user code to be compact, resembling closely the mathematical formulation.